Building a High-Performance Company Culture

 These should get spontaneous, public recognition.
 At the same time, there are other day-to-day behaviors to openly encourage: taking a training course, having food service employees wash their hands more often, or cleaning up the kitchen at the end of the day so the company doesn’t have to pay a service.

-YouEarnedIt’s unique Behavior Bonus feature creates publicly visible incentives or bonuses for these actions and encourages them to happen more often.
+YouEarnedIt’s unique Behavior Bonus feature builds publicly visible incentives or bonuses for these actions and encourages them to happen more often.

 Incentives that Build Company Culture